vonvlaho/me/index.md

 ### Education

 **PhD Candidate at [Johannes Gutenberg-University Mainz](https://www.uni-mainz.de)** (2017 – 2024)
-Doctoral thesis submitted on "Apparat Musikwissenschaft – A History of Music Research in the German Democratic Republic."
+Doctoral thesis submitted on “Apparat Musikwissenschaft – A History of Music Research in the German Democratic Republic.“

 **MA in Musicology from [Johannes Gutenberg-University Mainz](https://www.uni-mainz.de)** (2014 – 2016)
 Focusing on the intersection of music history, technology, and cultural studies.